Portuguese yields dip as Lisbon pledges "clean" bailout exit

 Fitch already has a positive outlook on Portugal and S&P is expected to follow suit.

-“The prospect of Portugal at least carrying three positive outlooks by the end of the week should not just help defending current PGB (Portuguese Government Bond) yield levels but should also open the door for another leg lower,” Commerzbank said.
+“The prospect of Portugal at least carrying three positive outlooks by the end of the week should not just help defending current PGB yield levels but should also open the door for another leg lower,” the Commerzbank strategist said.

-Slovenian 10-year bond yields rose 7 bps to 3.53 percent after Bratusek’s resignation as premier, paving the way for early elections.
-Bratusek, under whose government the country narrowly avoided an international bailout last year, said she hoped the elections would be held by the summer.
+German 10-year yields, the benchmark for euro zone borrowing costs, were steady around 11-month lows of 1.45 percent.

-Analysts said the political uncertainty may slow or even halt plans to sell off state assets but said Slovenia was unlikely to need outside financial help for now.
-(Editing by Louise Ireland)
+The market is also focusing on the ECB’s policy meeting on Thursday.
+While it is widely expected to keep monetary policy unchanged after a tick up in euro zone inflation last month, the ECB is still implementing some form of stimulus later in the year to support fragile growth.
+(Editing by Hugh Lawson)